AI Leadership Summit · Anchorage, Alaska · 28 September 2026

 Orient.
 Understand.
 Practice.
 Localize.
 Implement.

-The day moves from foundation through toolkit to local application and visibility — and ends with a written 30/60/90-day plan you can take to your team Tuesday morning.
-Coffee, real handouts, and a training data file you'll leave with to seed your own AI agents.
+The day moves from foundation through toolkit to local application and visibility.
+And ends with a written 30/60/90-day plan you can take to your team Tuesday morning.

-Every major session includes a translation moment — what this means whether you're a small business owner, a public-sector director, a tribal or Alaska Native organization leader, an executive at a regional corporation, a nonprofit head, or running operations or HR.
-You don't need to wait for a session built for your seat; every session is.
+Every major session includes a translation moment for what this means whether you're a small business owner, a public-sector director, a tribal organization leader, an executive at a regional corporation, a nonprofit head or running operations or HR.

 Bearing